 Description

-HISTORY: The memorial was dedicated on 18 April 1922 and unveiled by the Marquis of Bath.
-The engraving of the plaque was carried out by George Moore, a local public house landlord and former stonemason.
+The memorial was dedicated on 18 April 1922 and unveiled by the Marquis of Bath.
+The engraving of the plaque was done by George Moore, a local public house landlord and former stonemason.
+The memorial is recognized for its significance as a testament to the impact of world events on the community and for its use of local materials, along with the symbolic meaning of the Eternal Flame.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.